nrfconnect/sdk-nrf/samples/bluetooth/mesh/light/README.rst

 The configuration overlay :file:`overlay-dfu.conf` enables DFU support in the application, and applies for the nRF52 series, including:

 * nrf52dk_nrf52832
 * nrf52840dk_nrf52840
 * nrf52833dk_nrf52833
+* nrf21540dk_nrf52840

-While this overlay configuration is only applicable for the nRF52 Series in this sample, DFU over SMP can be utilized on other platforms as well.
+While this overlay configuration is only applicable for the nRF52 Series in this sample, DFU over Bluetooth Low Energy can be utilized on other platforms as well.

 .. note::
-   Point-to-point DFU for :ref:`zephyr:thingy53_nrf5340` is supported by default.
+   Point-to-point DFU over Bluetooth Low Energy for :ref:`zephyr:thingy53_nrf5340` is supported by default.
    See :ref:`thingy53_app_update` for more information about updating firmware image on :ref:`zephyr:thingy53_nrf5340`.

 The DFU feature also requires a smartphone with Nordic Semiconductor's nRF Device Manager mobile app installed in one of the following versions:

 * `nRF Device Manager mobile app for Android`_
 * `nRF Device Manager mobile app for iOS`_

 Overview
 ********